24 API Reference

 [pose opts]

-Flatten a pose into a vector of draft layers – one per applicable layer, with all scope merged.
-Useful for inspecting exactly what the renderer will draw:
+Flatten a pose into a draft – a LeafDraft record holding :layers (one map per applicable layer, with all scope merged) and :opts (pose-level options).
+Useful for inspecting exactly what the plan stage will consume:

 (-> (rdatasets/datasets-iris)